 As business consultants, we spend a lot of time with Company owners helping them write and then stay on track with their Company Business Plan.

-However, the purpose of this blog is not to harp on again about how important it is for business to have one (although, its extremely important), the purpose of this blog is to talk about how important it is to have a life plan.
+However, the purpose of this blog is not to harp on again about how important it is for businesses to have one (although, its extremely important), the purpose of this blog is to talk about how important it is to have a life plan.

 Most of us in the UAE are expats, we came to the region with the beginnings of a plan, usually to find more rewarding work or to escape from some bad decisions we had made back home - whatever got us on the plane with a one way ticket in hand, we landed and, in most cases, just got on with things.

 Some of us left property back home which we rent out, so it’s fair to assume that these people have a plan to head back at some point.
-But what about the rest of us that have nothing back “home” to return to – we have probably left it too late to join the property market anyway, especially if we have passed the 7 year expat milestone - at this point, we are guests in our own home countries.
+But what about the rest of us that have nothing back “home” to return to – we have probably left it too late to join the property market, especially if we have passed the 7 year expat milestone - at this point, we are guests in our own home countries.
 So, what do we do next?

 This is where we encourage you to start working on your life plan.
 This is something we recently did and have started introducing to our clients to add into their overall planning.
 Personally, it has brought us greater clarity and alignment where there appeared to be none before – we had this expanse of years ahead, knew that returning to our home country was not the option for us, so what should we do?